airjoshb/go-to-step-one/site/content/post/autoimmune-disease-and-healthcares-failure.md

 ---
-title: A Single Data Point Failure
+title: A Single Data Point of Failure
 description: >-
   Two years ago I was put on Remicade, a TNFa immune blocker, to control my Crohn’s disease, until insurance decided to save a few bucks.